 At the time of application to the program, students must:

 - be eligible for admission to the Graduate School.
 (Applicants must apply separately to both the DPT program and ECU Graduate School.)
+All OFFICIAL transcripts are to be sent to the Graduate School.

 have satisfactory Graduate Record Examination (GRE) scores--verbal, quantitative and WRITING.
 Applicants must include all scores on the DPT application.